 The Company's Board of Directors (the "Board") has the authority to issue 90.0 million shares of common stock at a par value of \$1 per share.
 The holders of common stock (i) may receive dividends subject to all of the rights of the holders of preference stock, (ii) shall be entitled to share ratably upon any liquidation of the Company in the assets of the Company, if any, remaining after payment in full to the holders of preference stock and (iii) receive one vote for each common share held and shall vote together share for share with the holders of voting shares of preference stock as one class for the election of directors and for all other purposes.
-The Company had 67.8 million and 66.9 million common shares issued as of December 31, 2020 and 2019, respectively.
-Of those amounts, 60.5 million common shares were outstanding as of December 31, 2020 and 2019.
+The Company had 68.9 million and 67.8 million common shares issued as of December 31, 2021 and 2020, respectively.
+Of those amounts, 60.9 million and 60.5 million common shares were outstanding as of December 31, 2021 and 2020, respectively.

 The Board is also authorized to provide for the issuance of 0.8 million shares of preference stock at a par value of \$1 per share.
 The authority of the Board includes, but is not limited to, the determination of the dividend rate, voting rights, conversion and redemption features and liquidation preferences.
-The Company has not designated or issued any preference stock as of December 31, 2020.
+The Company has not designated or issued any preference stock as of December 31, 2021.